Faculty-of-Computing/COS222-Manual-Excercise/README.md

 This project is maintained by the **022/023 Software Director** and fellow contributors from the Computer Science department.

-If you'd like to help maintain or organize this repo better, feel free to reach out via GitHub.
+If you'd like to help maintain or organize this repo better, feel free to reach out via GitHub [Gideonjon](https://github.com/Gideonjon)

 ---